neochrome/parameter-store-executor/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Releasing
+To cut a new release, push a tag with the new (semver) version, e.g: `v1.2.3`.
+The tag should refer to a commit that has the `shard.yml` version and `./src/version.cr` updated with the new version.
+The script `./scripts/version` synchronizes this and also perform some checks:
+1. Detect uncommitted changes
+2. Check code formatting
+3. Passing tests
+4. Sanity check the new version